mikayla-maki/mikayla-maki.github.io/content/posts/grant-matcher.md

  An issue with the example above is that the Charity must somehow know who to send which references.
 We can imagine a scenario where there are thousands of people all simultaneously starting and resolving Grant Matcher sessions on this Charity. the Charity will need some identifier associated with both Alice and Bob which uniquely identifies their session.
 There are at least two different ways this could work:

  1. Name-based.
 Alice provides a name for Bob when requesting a session: 'Start Grant Matcher with Bob, from Alice'.
 Alice then tells Bob, through a third party, that she used the name 'Alice' for herself and 'Bob' for him.
 Bob then sends the reverse message: 'Start Grant Matcher with Alice, from Bob'.
 The strings 'Alice' and 'Bob' are raw references to these two objects in the namespace of 'all users that could start grant matcher sessions with this Charity' and so the Charity must do a raw reference equality check with these strings to create their session.
+Note that this reference equality check is actually a *name* equality check, which requires special handling for different locales and representations.

  2. ID-based.
 Alice sends a 'Start Grant Matcher Session' message to the charity.
 The charity returns a session ID to Alice.
 Alice hands this session ID to Bob through a third party, and Bob sends a 'Join Grant Matcher Session with ID' to the charity.
 The session ID is a raw reference in the namespace of 'current active grant matcher sessions' and so the Charity must do a raw reference equality check with this session ID against it's list of existing sessions.